nextcloud/bookmarks/README.md

 ![](https://github.com/nextcloud/bookmarks/raw/master/screenshots/Bookmarks.png)

-> Bookmarks app for Nextcloud
+> Collect and manage bookmarks, synced with all your devices

 This app provides you with a web interface for collecting and organizing bookmarks to the places on the web that are precious to you.

 - 📂 Sort bookmarks into folders
 - 🏷 Add tags and personal notes
+- ☠ Find broken links and duplicates
+- 📲 Synchronize with all your browsers and devices
+- 📔 Store archived versions of your links in case they are depublished
 - 🔍 Full-text search on site contents
-- 📲 Synchronize with all your browsers and devices
-- 👪 Share bookmarks with other users and with public links
+- 👪 Share bookmarks with other users and via public links
-- ☠ Find broken links and duplicates
 - ⚛ Generate RSS feeds of your collections
 - 📈 Stats on how often you access which links
-- 📔 Store archived versions of your links in case they are depublished
-- 🔒 Automatic backups of your bookmarks
+- 🔒 Automatic backups of your bookmarks collection
-- 💬 Create new bookmarks directly from within Nextcloud Talk
 - 💼 Built-in Dashboard widgets for frequent and recent links

 ## Third-party clients